-The Ludvig Holberg Memorial Fund awards the Nils Klim prize to a young Nordic researcher in the academic fields of the arts and humanities, social sciences, law and theology.
+The Board of the Holberg Prize awards the Nils Klim prize to a young Nordic researcher in the academic fields of the arts and humanities, social sciences, law and theology.
 The prize winner must be under 35 years of age on the final date for nominations.

 The Nils Klim Prize is awarded to researchers who have made an outstanding contribution, either within one of the relevant fields alone or of an interdisciplinary nature.
 Particular importance is attached to the researcher’s independence and innovative ability.
 Consideration is also given to whether the research contribution in question can be deemed particularly outstanding or promising in light of the researcher’s age, the nature of the research project and the research traditions in the academic field in question.